Monday, April 2, 2012

 Paul Temple's Triumph (1950) -- Third entry in the series about an aspiring novelist named Paul Temple (John Bentley) and his wife Steve Temple (Dinah Sheridan) in search of an abducted scientist who has invented a dangerous formula that could be used as an atomic weapon in the wrong hands.
 Barbara Couper, Hugh Dempster, and Dino Galvani also star.

-The Phantom Shot (1947) -- Interesting take on a murder investigation allows viewers into the thoughts of Inspector Webb (John Stuart) as he interrogates several witnesses.
+The Phantom Shot (1947) -- Interesting take on a murder investigation that allows viewers into the thoughts of Inspector Webb (John Stuart) as he interrogates several witnesses.
 Featuring Olga Lindo, Howard Marion-Crawford, and John Varley.

-Red Dragon (1945) -- Charlie Chan (Sidney Toler), with the aid of his son Tommy (Benson Fong) and his chauffeur Chattanooga (Willie Best) searches for a stolen atomic-bomb formula in Mexico.
+Red Dragon (1945) -- Charlie Chan (Sidney Toler), with the aid of his son Tommy (Benson Fong) and his chauffeur Chattanooga (Willie Best) searches for a stolen atomic bomb formula in Mexico.
 With Fortunio Bonanova, Robert E. Keane, and Carol Hughes.

 Return of the Ape Man (1944) -- Scientists Professor Dexter (Bela Lugosi) and Professor John Gilmore (John Carradine) discover a prehistoric caveman frozen in the Arctic.
-Dexter, however, turns homicidal and decides to use people for his experiments on the neanderthal.
+Dexter, however, turns homicidal and decides to use people for his experiments on the Neanderthal.
 Also starring George Zucco, Frank Moran, and Teala Loring.

 Revenge of the Zombies (1943) -- Scott Warrington (Mauritz Hugo) and a hired detective (Robert Lowery) investigate the mysterious death of Scott's sister Lila (Veda Ann Borg) and discover that she and many others have been turned into zombies by a mad scientist (John Carradine) working for the Third Reich.
 The zombies, however, seek revenge against their creator.